 Price Range: $500-700

 You can absolutely get some beautiful pictures out of these basic cameras.
-These cameras are for people who what to take better pictures, but aren’t sure if they are going to love a DSLR yet.
+These cameras are for people who want to take better pictures but aren’t sure if they are going to love a DSLR yet.
 (Trust me, you will).

 It's SO worthwhile to get a fast prime as a beginner!